Microsoft Teams Audio not Working? Here’s how to fix it

 • Keep your system free from viruses When it comes to anti-virus protection, you can certainly pay for a more robust solution.
 But the built-in Windows Defender is quite capable of keeping your system virus-free.

-• Keep your microphone in shape – One of the most important steps to take in order to improve your microphone performance is cleaning the device.
-In case you are using an external USB microphone, make sure that you don’t sit on it, throw water, or do anything else that could harm its overall performance.
-This is because when the device is not in a proper condition, it will have an impact on the audio quality.
+• Keep your microphone in shape – One of the most critical steps to improve microphone performance is cleaning the device.
+If you are using an external USB microphone, make sure you don’t sit on it, throw water, or do anything else that could harm its overall performance.
+This is because when the device is not in a proper condition, it will impact the audio quality.

 Should you experience any other microphone-related issues, visit our guide and refer to some tips to get it up and running again.